md-zaman/kubernetes/notes-mm.md

 The Master Nodes does all of these using a set of components called the `Control Plane Components`.
 Let's look at all of these components now: \
 (i) **ETCD** is a highly available `key-value-store` database that stores information in a `key-value-format`

 (ii) **Kube-Scheduler** is a component of the kuberenetes control-plane.
-It identifies the right node to place a container on based on the container's resource requirement, the worker node capacity or any other policies or contrains such as taints and tolerations, node affinity rules that are on them.
+It identifies the right node to place a container based on the container's resource requirement, the worker node capacity or any other policies or contrains such as taints and tolerations, node affinity rules that are on them.

 (iii) The Operations teams handles takes care of ship handling, traffic control, etc., they deal with issues related to damages, the route different ships take, etc, the cargo teams takes care of the containers, when a container is damaged or distroyed they make sure new containers are made.
-Similarly he have controllers which takes care of different areas.
+Similarly they have controllers which takes care of different areas.
 Controllers-Managers - Node controllers, replication controllers, etc.,

 (iv) Who manages these components at a high level